Frequently Asked Questions

 - Developed by a single supplier and covers processes that span more than one domain, e.g. CRM, Billing, Order Management, Provisioning, Activation, Inventory, etc.

-- Consists of a full set of supporting products and/or parts of products, which when combined together provide the solution.
+- Consists of bundling of individual products and/or parts of products, which when combined together provide the solution.

 - An off-the-shelf orderable item, which appears in a supplier’s price catalogue and consists of a defined and packaged set of products.
 Bespoke implementations for specific customers do not qualify as solutions.

-- The Solution Conformance assessment is carried out against both the Business Process Framework and Information Framework.
+- The Solution Conformance assessment can be carried out against both or either of the Business Process Framework and Information Framework.

 Questions?
 Contact us and we’ll be happy to help